 But recent decades have seen huge improvements and Cambodia is an incredible destination for travellers.
 The temples of Angkor is the most popular site and caters well for tourists.
 In other parts of the country things can be slightly rough but that’s part of the fun.
 Don’t let it put you off.

 I would suggest giving yourself time to see the capital, Phnom Penh, and explore some of the countryside.
-There are some great beach destinations and smaller cities like Battambang also have things to offer.
+There are some great beach destinations and smaller cities like Battambang and Kampot also have a lot to offer.

 Cambodia is pretty hot for most of the year and doesn’t have the same traditional seasons as Europe or the US.
 The best time to visit Cambodia is probably between November and March because that’s the dry season.
 April and May is still dry but getting particularly humid.
 June to October can be a bit wet but the crowd numbers are also down.